srinivasan-ganesan/code-samples/README.md

 Submission comments from Srinivasan Ganesan
 ============================================
 I used Eclipse for this.
-So you can import it as a project ("General-->Existing Project from Workspace").
+So you can import it as a project ("General-->Existing Project into Workspace").
 I used Tomcat but you should be able to use pretty much any server to test.
+1.8.x JDK and JRE versions.
 URL I used -- http://localhost:8090/NavTree/navTree/store.
 Tests folder has json responses for the IDs I ran.
 If you have any questions/issues, please reach out.
 Thank you!

 Bodybuilding.com coding-challenge
 ================